February Is Heart Month

 Because we like to eat.

-Because we don't like to exercise.
+Because some of us don't like to exercise.

 Because it requires that we take charge of our lives.

-Because it requires that we make changes.
+Because it often requires us to make changes.

 Because we can do all that next week or next month.